abhishekarya1/Hash-Define-myNotes/content/java/misc.md

 mp.put(null, "ABC");
 System.out.println(mp.get(null));   // prints "ABC"
 ```

+**get() operation**: we goto bucket and check for non-zero sized LL, if nodes are present linearly search them for `hash` value match and once found verify with using `equals()` on search key and LL nodes key.

 **Performance improvement of HashMap** (since Java 8): buckets are limited (only 16), collisions are more likely to occur with increasing map entries leading to poor performance.
 When a bucket's LL grows beyond a certain threshold, it switches from using LL (`O(n)` operations) to using a Balanced Tree (specifically, a Red-Black Tree) to maintain performance.